DD2480-group4-22/assignment3/README.md

 NLOC: 125 \
 CCN: 41 \
 \

-One of the main functions of Gson.
-It reads a JSON object as a stream of tokens.
-It contains many if-statements and switch-cases which likely leads to the high cyclomatic complexity.
-This complex function is not super long in terms of code length according to Lizard, only a bit more than a hundred lines.
-According to the built in word-counter wc JsonReader.java is 1646 lines.
-This is a big difference from Lizard, but wc counts the lines of the entire document and Lizard only the functions.
-JsonReader.java contains several functions, which makes wc answer with a much larger number.
-The code is well documented with JavaDoc and explanations of what each function does.
-About a hundred lines at the beginning of the JsonReader-document also contains an example of how the code works.
+This is the "main" method of the JsonReader.
+It checks the current token of the Json-file to see what it is and what it should be turned into.
+Since there are many different types of objects the Json could contain this method is naturally very complex.

 6. **parse** (/gson/src/main/java/com/google/gson/internal/bind/util/ISO8601Utils.java) \
 NLOC: 113 \
 CCN: 32 \
 \
-This is a function for parsing and formatting dates in ISO8601 format.
-Contains many if-statements and switch-cases which likely leads to the high CC.
-The function is well documented with JavaDoc.
+Function for parsing and formatting dates in ISO8601 format.
+It has to check for many different types of date-formats which leads to the high complexity of the function.

 7. **readEscapeCharacter** (/gson/gson/src/main/java/com/google/gson/stream/JsonReader.java) \
 NLOC: 48 \